KamalChaya/CS496_HW/README.md

-CS496_HW
+CS496 Homework
 ========

-Homework for CS496 at Oregon State University
+Homework for the CS496 class (Mobile and Cloud Software Development) at Oregon State University